The Best State Parks Near Orlando

 Lake Griffin State Park

-Approximately 1 hour to the northwest of Orlando is Lake Griffin State Park.
+Lake Griffin State Park is located approximately 1 hour northwest of Orlando.
 This state park near Orlando is known for its scenery and massive oak trees.
 The trees near the entrance have been there for almost 400 years.

-Paddling along the Dead River until it turns into Lake Griffin is one of the most popular activities at this state park near Orlando.
-Guided pontoon boat tours are also available if you don’t want to navigate the river alone.
+Paddling along the Dead River until it turns into Lake Griffin is one of the most popular activities and guided pontoon boat tours are also available if you don’t want to navigate the river alone.

 De Leon Springs State Park

 De Leon Springs State Park is about 1 hour north of Orlando.
-The Timucuan Indians called this park, Acuera or Healing Waters.
-You will quickly learn why once you experience the natural springs for yourself.
+The Timucuan Indians called this park Acuera or Healing Waters.

 North Peninsula State Park

-When you tire of the sand, you can walk on the trails.
-Keep an eye out for turtles and all the birds native to Florida.
+Keep an eye out for turtles and all the birds of Florida.

 Photo is property of Hontoon Island State Park/Florida State Parks.

-This state park near Orlando is the perfect place to truly get away from it all.
-The island is rustic and full of history.
+This state park near Orlando is the perfect place to escape it all and the island is rustic and full of history.

 Robert P. Murkshe Memorial Park

-A quick 1-hour drive to the east from Orlando will have you at Robert P. Murkshe Memorial Park in no time at all.
+A quick 1-hour drive to the east from Orlando will have you at Robert P. Murkshe Memorial Park in no time.
 This state park near Orlando is near Cocoa Beach.
 It is another excellent option if you want to check multiple destinations off your list in one day.

-This park is full of beaches, playgrounds, kayaking tours, and walking tours.
+This park has beaches, playgrounds, kayaking tours, and walking tours.
 In addition, this is another state park that will allow you to swim in the Atlantic Ocean.
-So, if you want to relax in the sand one day while the kids swim, this is the best state park for your family.

 Dade Battlefield State Park